Last Updated on April 22, 2023

 With toddlers, that means playtime may get unintentionally rough, with a nose bump that can cause a small child to fall over.

 This isn’t aggression.
-It’s behavior meant to please and is mostly just annoying.
+It’s a behavior meant to please and is mostly just annoying.
 Training, especially while your dog is still a pup, is the key to keeping that herding instinct under control.

 How do they do with other pets?

 The Corgi is originally a farm dog, so it’s used to being around animals of all shapes and sizes.
-Generally this breed gets along with other family pets.
+Generally, this breed gets along with other family pets.

 She can be territorial with unfamiliar visitors, but as soon as she understands the circumstances then she quickly turns her warning barks into tail wagging.